4 min read

 Sometimes it is difficult to know just how serious an injury or illness situation is.
 Can I wait to take my dog to the vet tomorrow when they open?
 Do I need to go to a 24-hour emergency vet hospital?
 Do I even have time to do that or do I need to do something right now to save my dog’s life?
-While it’s hard to know the right thing to do in every situation, knowing some of the signs that your dog’s life is in immediate danger can help you to have a clearer head if you and your dog find yourselves in a life threatening situation.
+While it’s hard to know the right thing to do in every situation, knowing some of the signs that your dog’s life is in immediate danger can help you to have a clearer head if you and your dog find yourselves in a life-threatening situation.

 The severity of some situations is obvious such as excessive bleeding, broken bones protruding from the skin, unconsciousness, paralysis, or your dog foaming at the mouth next to a puddle of household cleaner.
 Other times, however, it’s not quite as obvious that your dog is in danger.
 Here are four symptoms that, if you notice them and seek treatment immediately, may save your dog’s life.

 Dogs will be dogs.
 Sometimes they eat something without chewing it, get ahold of a chicken bone, or submerge half their face in the water bowl to gulp it down.
-Then your dog hacks a couple of time, maybe deposits the problem onto your favorite Persian rug, and then goes on with life.
+Then your dog coughs a couple of times, maybe deposits the problem onto your favorite Persian rug, and then goes on with life.
 This is what usually happens.
-But on occasion, you may realize that your dog is having trouble breathing – gasping, hacking, wheezing, shallow breath – that is prolonged.
+But on occasion, you may realize that your pup is having trouble breathing – gasping, hacking, wheezing, shallow breath – that is prolonged.
 Since air is, of course, necessary to stay alive, a dog that is having trouble breathing is likely in need of emergency care.

 Vomiting and Diarrhea that Lasts Longer than 24 Hours